jenisa10/jenisa10/README.md

 ## About me:
 * 📕 Current CS second-year @ Cal Poly SLO
 * 🌱 I’m currently learning JS, HTML, CSS.
-* 😀 I like to crochet, code, read, and draw in my free time.
+* 😀 I like to sleep, code, and play games in my free time.
 * 💬 Ask me about boba tea.
 * ⚡ Fun fact: I have been to over 50 boba places.